harm2305/embsys-330-sp25-final-project-harm2305/documentation/software_requirements.md

 - In a recall state, repeat button presses should page through more observations
 - In a recall state, after all observations have been viewed, the device must return to the default observation state

+TODO: Detail what must be shown on the LCD screen

 ## Non-functional Requirements
 - In a default state, the device must 5 closest Bluetooth beacons unless otherwise specified by